Middle School Survival: “You Gotta Get to June”

 You gotta be quick, and you gotta be thick skinned.
 And you gotta get to June.

 Laurie Lichtenstein has been teaching 7th and 8th grade English and Social Studies in Westchester County, NY for the better part of two decades.
 In whatever spare time she can scrounge up, she writes about education and parenting her three children.
-Her work can be seen in Motherwellmag.com, the Bedford Patch, and The Jewish Magazine.
+Her work can be seen in Motherwellmag.com, The Inside Press; the Bedford Patch, and The Jewish Magazine.
 Follow her on Twitter @thriceblessed.
 Read her other MiddleWeb posts here.

 MiddleWeb